Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 12:  }
 13: }
 ```
-- It will not compile because of line 10.
+- It will not compile because of line 10. <--- Correct
 - "Hello!"
 - It will not compile because of line 2.
 - "World!"